lukaszmojek/LoreLeaf/README.md

   - [ ] Synchronization with ebook
 - [ ] Analyzing books
   - [ ] Ability to automatically scrape all the data from inside the book to create a lore 'database'

+---

+## Development

+If you are interested in running project locally and contributing to it, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.